Margot Robbie and Ryan Gosling are reuniting for a new film

 Barbie stars Margot Robbie and Ryan Gosling are reuniting for a new film.

-As per Games Raadar, The duo are going to working together on an Ocean’s 11 prequel that is being helmed by Robbie’s production company, LuckyChap Entertainment.
+As per Games Radar, The duo are going to working together on an Ocean’s 11 prequel that is being helmed by Robbie’s production company, LuckyChap Entertainment.

 Few details are known about the project, but it is being directed by Jay Roach, who also directed Austin Powers.
 It’s said to be set in ’60s Europe.